Introduction

 01418d3b1865556918269d3cf73608b0

 The previous example presents how to calculate the Message-Authenticator field from the Access-Request.
-For Access-Challenge, Access-Accept, and Access-Reject, the logic is exactly the same, but it is important to remember that Request Authenticator should be used, which is provided in the previous Access-Request packet.
+For Access-Challenge, Access-Accept, and Access-Reject, the logic is exactly the same, but it is important to remember that Request Authenticator must be used, which is provided in the previous Access-Request packet.